Spring 1916: Ludwig Wittgenstein is on his way to the Eastern Front.

 Wherever We Are When We Come To The End digs into the form and the language of the Tractatus, following Wittgenstein through the war and his own conflicts with words and silence, violence and grief, time and eternity.
 The result is a highly original formal experiment and a poetic fantasia on logic, love and war.

-Wherever will be published by Valley Press on 20 May, and you can pre-order copies from Valley Press or Amazon.
-Robert Greer and Daniel Kramb at FMcM will be handling events and publicity.
+You can order Wherever from Valley Press and Amazon.
+Robert Greer and Daniel Kramb at FMcM Associates are handling events and publicity.
 An audiobook will be available via Valley Press or the Audible website.

 A list of references to primary sources in the poem is available here.